 When feelings of guilt, blame and self-hatred are very powerful, some people may use self-harm as a way to punish themselves.

 Self harm can take the focus away from an emotional pain that might feel more confusing, overwhelming and difficult to deal with.

 For some people, self-harm can give them a way to feel that they are getting rid of bad experiences.

 For some people, self-harming and then taking care of their injuries gives them an opportunity to provide care and nurture for themselves that they might not feel they are able to do in other ways.

-Once we have identified the function of the self-harm, we can start to look at identifying an alternative coping strategy which may hold a similar function for your loved one.
+Once we have identified the function of the self-harm, we can start to look at identifying an alternative coping strategy which the person you are supporting feels may hold a similar function.
 It’s important to remember again that everyone is different and will have different functions for different coping strategies.
-It is also important to remember to move at a pace that is comfortable for your loved one.
+It is also important to remember to move at a pace that is comfortable for the person you are supporting.
 Supporting someone who self-harms can be a long process and it important to listen to their needs, whilst also supporting yourself.
 To learn more about how to do this please see the pages below.